Table of Contents

 Androgen diminishing techniques such as castration, and the administration of high dosage estrogen were used in the 1950s to improve the prognosis of patients with metastatic prostate cancer.

 Additionally, patients with metastatic prostate cancer, with progression of tumor after castration, showed response to docetaxel, prolonging their life by decades.
 These findings led to the realization that antiandrogens might play an important role in changing the outcome of prostate cancer.

 Our current understanding of the role of androgens in the normal prostate allows us to anticipate how important it is to modulate androgen receptors in prostate disease, including prostate cancer.

 The binding of androgen to androgen receptors in normal prostate cells activates the pathways responsible for cellular differentiation, rather than proliferation.
 However, in patients with prostate cancer, the androgen binding to its receptors results in the activation of proliferation pathways rather than differentiation, hence making the tumor more aggressive and more likely to metastasize.
-Therefore, blocking this cascade by either castration, or by inhibiting androgen receptors, can have a positive effect on the prognosis of patients with advanced and metastatic prostate cancer.
+Therefore, blocking this cascade by either, castration, or by inhibiting androgen receptors, may have a positive effect on the prognosis of patients with advanced and metastatic prostate cancer.